bec-archer/SR80-Manuals/user-manual.md

 You can change the customer assigned to a work order — not just on drafts, but on finalized jobs too.

-**While all items are still Checked In:** Tap the customer name in the job header.
-You'll see a small **arrow** indicating it's tappable.
-This opens the customer search sheet where you can look up a different customer, add a new one, or remove the current customer.
-Tap **Save** to apply.
+In the job header, next to the customer's name, you'll see two small buttons:

+- **Pencil icon** — opens the customer's info for editing (name, phone, company, contacts, tax exempt, etc.).
+Use this when the right customer is already assigned but their info needs a fix.
+- **"Change" capsule** (accent-colored pill with a swap arrow) — opens the customer search sheet so you can pick a **different** customer entirely.
+Use this when the wrong customer got assigned during intake and you need to replace them.

+Tap **Change** → search for the correct customer → tap them in the results → tap **Save**.
+The customer on the work order updates immediately, and so does the company field (if the new customer has no company, the company on the job clears automatically — it won't leave the old company name behind).

+[screenshot: Job Detail header showing the pencil and accent-colored Change button next to the customer name]

+**While all items are still Checked In:** The Change button is available to anyone (front counter, tech station, admin).

-**Once any item has been grabbed by a tech** (moved to In Progress), the customer section locks and is no longer tappable.
+**Once any item has been grabbed by a tech** (moved to In Progress), the Change button disappears for regular users.
 This prevents accidental customer changes on jobs that are actively being worked on.

-**Admin override:** If an admin needs to reassign a customer on a job that's already in progress, they can elevate admin access (enter their PIN) and the customer section becomes tappable again regardless of item statuses.
+**Admin override:** If an admin needs to reassign a customer on a job that's already in progress, they can elevate admin access (enter their PIN) and the Change button comes back regardless of item statuses.

-This works the same way as editing a draft — the customer picker sheet is identical.
-The only difference is when it's available.
+**One guardrail on live jobs:** On any non-draft (finalized) job, the Change sheet will NOT let you remove the customer entirely — you can only swap them for a different one.
+The "Remove Customer" option is hidden and Save is disabled if you haven't picked a replacement.
+Drafts are different: you can leave a draft customer-less while you're still assembling the order (the Finalize button will still require a customer to be assigned before you can turn the draft into a real work order).

 ### Finalizing a Draft